New Adventures of Queen Victoria: Publication history

 The strip debuted in a discussion on a LiveJournal blog on February 8, 2006.
 Sungenis, who had been planning on creating a webcomic called In The Land Of Wonderful Clipart (the title was an homage to Winsor McCay's Little Nemo in Slumberland) did the first strip as a one-shot joke commenting on what he perceived as a lack of humor in the comic strip Garfield.
 Inspired by the humorous potential, Sungenis decided to add the strip to his own blog and keep doing it.
 Eventually, he moved the strip to its own blog.

 On April 5, 2006, the strip joined Comics Sherpa, an online service of Uclick.
 On April 3, 2007, Uclick announced that Queen Victoria had been picked up for inclusion on its GoComics.com and MyComicsPage.com services, and began running on those services on Monday, May 21, 2007.

 As of April 9, 2009, the strip attracted more than 10,000 daily subscribers.

 The strip ended on February 14, 2021; according to Sungenis, "15 years is long enough to do anything."

+In January 2026 the comic returned to GoComics with new strips.